 That short seat will also help you flat foot the bike if you are average height to help manage the weight.
 If you are shorter than 5’6” it can make riding a sportbike a little awkward without modifications, but you would feel right at home on this Honda Shadow.

+This is an absolutely badass motorcycle that you will love if you are a fan of cruisers.
+Really the only thing that makes it less than ideal is that 4 speed transmission.
+If it had one more gear it would make riding on the freeway a bit easier.
 Even with that limited transmission, this thing will cruise all day at high speeds.
 Look on your local craigslist or cycletrader and see if you can pick up one of these bikes for cheap.
 You won’t regret it!